 Every company has slightly different goals and plans for its website.
 When it comes to creating great user experiences and great personalization, though, the basic steps are still the same:

-- Set goals to define what your pain points are, and define hypotheses on how to best address those pain points.
+- Set goals based on what your pain points are, and define hypotheses on how to best address those pain points.

 - Develop your site to achieve the goals: